 Welcome to Brain-Throbs & Blow Jobs, a column highlighting the great minds and perspectives of Bay Area sex workers through interviews and photo portraits by Maxine Holloway.
 I wouldn’t be the perverted queer whore I am today without San Francisco.
-The city’s history of rich sexual subcultures made it possible for
+The City by the Bay made living outside the lines a

 Yesterday Twitter was rocked by the hashtag #ZoomDick.
 Legal analyst and New Yorker staff writer Jeffery Toobin was recently caught masturbating during a Zoom call with New Yorker and WNYC radio staff members.
 During the video call, he appears to log onto a separate call, possibly a pornography or webcam site.
 His colleagues reported seeing him touching his penis and masturbate himself on his video feed.